Baucus Says Innovation in Health Care Delivery Will Mean Higher Quality, More Affordable Care

 The private sector has always been at the forefront creating innovative ideas, and now the entire health care community is involved.
-Employers, health plans, Medicare and Medicaid are committed to innovation, and providers of all kinds are engaged to improve the way health care is delivered.
+Employers, health plans,

 We'll hear about this innovation from our four witnesses today.
 We will hear about how they are working individually and working together to lower costs and improve quality.

 Health reform encouraged this innovation, and we must continue to build on this progress.

 And, for the first time, hospitals will be penalized if patients are readmitted too often.
 Almost one in five